upodroid/website-1/content/en/docs/configuration/acme/dns01/google.md

 ---
-title: "Google CloudDNS"
+title: "Google Cloud DNS"
-linkTitle: "Google CloudDNS"
+linkTitle: "Google Cloud DNS"
 weight: 30
 type: "docs"
 ---

-This guide explains how to set up an `Issuer`, or `ClusterIssuer`, to use Google CloudDNS to solve DNS01 ACME challenges.
+This guide explains how to set up an `Issuer`, or `ClusterIssuer`, to use Google Cloud DNS to solve DNS01 ACME challenges.
 It's advised you read the [DNS01 Challenge Provider](../) page first for a more general understanding of how cert-manager handles DNS01 challenges.